laher/neorg-exec/README.md

 ```

  * `normal` writes the results directly into the file, below the code block.
- * There is also `view`, which renders the results into 'virtual lines' instead.
+ * There is also `virtual`, which renders the results into 'virtual text' instead.
-  * After running `view`, then `materialize` to write it to the file, or `hide` to delete the virtual text.
+  * After running `virtual`, then `materialize` to write it to the file, or `hide` to delete the virtual text.

 Or you can bind a key like this: